 OSU teaches Oregonians to raise honey bees as hives struggle

-As honey bees struggle for survival, people are recognizing their role in pollinating key crops and they're increasingly interested in raising them in their backyards.
-So the Oregon State University Extension Service developed the Oregon Master Beekeeper Program to teach them how to do so.
+As honey bees struggle for survival, people are recognizing their role in pollinating key crops.
+They're increasingly interested in raising them in their backyards, but many don't know where to begin.

 To give them a hand, the OSU Extension Service created the Oregon Master Beekeeper Program in 2012.
 Participants are paired with mentors in cities around the state.
 They learn to harvest honey, treat for pests and diseases, and help colonies survive the winter.
 Graduates of the program are required to share their new knowledge with others, such as with beekeeping clubs and schools.

 As a result of the program, some participants have contracted their hives to farmers for pollinating crops.
 A couple others launched Nectar Bee Supply, a much-needed business in Corvallis that offers equipment and consulting.
 Testimonies from participants include ones like this from Linda Zahl: "I had success this morning.
 For the first time, I moved one of my hives to a small orchard for pollination.
 Also, I was able to explain about bee behavior and handling since they had never had a hive at their farm."

 On an economic level, the value of pollination and honey services provided by honey bee colonies that are maintained by trained Master Beekeeper program participants is estimated to be approximately $7 million in the next five years.

 Source: Carolyn Breece, coordinator of the Oregon Master Beekeeper Program; Ramesh Sagili, OSU honey bee researcher